This article discusses the latest electric riding mowers for 2019. Two years ago there were only three available – today there are more than a dozen!

-The rise of sustainability by large corporations has affected commercial landscaping activities considerably in the last five years and these corporations are demanding that landscapers use equipment with environmentally friendly features.
+Going “green” by homeowners and large corporations is leading to a rapid growth in cordless electric landscaping tools.
+Homeowners now have string trimmers, blowers and walk-behind mowers that are as powerful as their gas counterparts. (and they start every time!)
+Many corporations are demanding that landscapers use equipment with environmentally friendly features.
+Towns and homeowner associations are banning gas-powered blowers because of the noise.
 Some corporations are going as far as requiring landscapers to use ONLY electric mowers and handheld equipment.
-My hope is that the large manufactures will accept the responsibility to develop and maintain eco-friendly residential models that advance the cordless electric riding mower.
+The market is rapidly approaching the point where the large manufacturers will have to accept the responsibility to develop eco-friendly, durable residential models that move the nation to a completely cordless electric riding mower fleet.

 Cordless electric walk-behind mowers are getting better every year.
-This year there will be around 20 different cordless electric walk behind mowers that will mow well and last.
-Most of them are using 40, 56 and 80 volt interchangeable lithium batteries to give you enough run time to mow your city yard or trim your suburban yard.
-The batteries all plug in – just like your cordless drill so when you run out of juice just change it out for a freshly charged one.
+Two years ago there were around 20 – this year there will be over 50 different cordless electric walk-behind mowers that will mow well and last.
+Most of them are using 36, 54 and 72-volt interchangeable lithium batteries to give you enough run time to mow up to 1/2 acre on one battery.
+They have plenty of power to mulch, bag or side discharge and can easily mow your city yard or trim your suburban yard.
+The batteries all plugin – just like your cordless drill so when you run out of juice just change it out for a freshly charged one.
 Riding mowers (except one) are not quite as advanced.

-We are still waiting for real changes.
-Only one of the major manufacturers (MTD) currently has an electric riding mower.
-Others, for example Husqvarna, showed us what it could do five years ago but never made good on the Panthera Leo.
+We are still waiting for real changes though in the riding mower area.
+Tool manufacturers and entrepreneurs are jumping into the market but only one of the major manufacturers (MTD) currently has electric riding mowers for sale in the U.S. Others, for example, Husqvarna, showed us what it could do five years ago but never made good on that promise.
+Remeber the Panthera Leo?
 The Panthera Leo deck was so revolutionary I still think the Leo could change the way we mow our yards.
 They even developed the Husqvarna Rider Battery but never brought it here to the U.S.

 That said, I’ll jump down off my soapbox…..